 So now, let’s dig deeper into your cruising/commuting needs.

-Suppose your primary goal is to ride to work or school some miles away, through open roads and sidewalks.
+Suppose your primary goal is to ride to work or school a few miles away, on open roads and sidewalks.
 For this, you’ll want a larger board that rides low for stability and ease of push (less distance to the ground).
 This you’ll find in a drop-through board.
 You’ll also want some deck flex for comfort, and big soft wheels for shock absorption.

 Now, if your commute path passes through busy city streets, crowded sidewalks and tight corners, you’re going to want a medium length, nimbler, lighter weight board you can pick up and walk with.
 A kicktail will also come in handy for doing kick turns when it’s tight and for getting up and off curbs.

-Choose the landyachtz Ripple Ridge 34″ (Amazon) topmount for weaving quickly around obstacles, with its comfortable foot pockets, wheel wells, and functional kick tail.
+Check out the Landyachtz Dinghy (see my full review) for weaving quickly around obstacles, with its comfortable foot pockets, wheel wells, and functional kick tail.

-Or, if you expect your ride to be quieter, less crowded and slalomy, you can get the larger but more pushable 36″ Maple Drop Hammer Cardinal drop-through city cruiser.
+Or, if you expect your ride to be quieter, uncrowded and less slalomy, you can get a larger but more pushable beginner longboard such as the Arbor Dropcruiser drop-through city cruiser – see my full review.